 2. Rottnest Island

-If you’re dying to see the adorably cute quokka while in Australia then you’ll want to make your way to Rottnest Island.
-Definitely one of the most popular day tours from Perth, this island affectionately known as ‘Rotto’ by locals is just off the coast of the city.
-After taking the ferry over, you’ll find plenty of things to do on the island, not the least of which is seeing the small marsupials known as quokkas that call the island home.
-Rottnest Island also features many white-sand beaches and bays, and Parker Point is quite a popular spot for snorkeling.
-To get around you can rent bicycles and visit popular spots like Wadjemup Lighthouse and West End.
-The island also has some leftover defenses from WWII with guns and tunnels at the Oliver Hill Battery.
+If you’re dying to see the adorable quokka while in Australia, then you’ll want to make your way to Rottnest Island.
+Definitely one of the most popular day tours from Perth, this island affectionately known as Rotto by locals is just off the coast of the city.
+After taking the ferry over, you’ll find plenty of things to do on the island, not the least of which is seeing the small marsupials that call the island home.
+Rottnest Island also features many white sand beaches and bays, and Parker Point is quite a popular spot for snorkeling.
+To get around, you can rent bicycles and visit popular spots like Wadjemup Lighthouse and West End.
+The island also has some leftover defenses from World War II, with guns and tunnels at the Oliver Hill Battery.

-Getting there: To reach Rottnest Island from Perth take one of the daily ferries from the city center or Fremantle.
+Getting there: To reach Rottnest Island from Perth, take one of the daily ferries from the city center or from Fremantle.
 It’s also possible to sort out your transport and bicycle rental in advance.

 3. Swan Valley

-Each state in Australia has its own superb wine regions and in Western Australia that’s the Swan Valley.
-If you’re after a day of wineries and wine-tasting Swan Valley is one of the best places to visit from Perth.
+Each state in Australia has its own superb wine regions, and in Western Australia, that’s the Swan Valley.
+If you’re after a day of wineries and wine tasting, Swan Valley is one of the best places to visit from Perth.
 A pleasant way to start the day is on a cruise down the Swan River, where you can appreciate the gorgeous countryside.
 You may even want to get an early jump on wine tasting while you’re on the boat.
-Afterwards you’ll have your pick of wineries to visit in the oldest wine region of Western Australia, from large traditional establishments to modern boutiques and everything in between.
-Wine isn’t the only thing on the menu in the Swan Valley though, as the region is also known for its chocolate and honey.
+Afterwards, you’ll have your pick of wineries to visit in the oldest wine region of Western Australia, from large traditional establishments to modern boutiques and everything in between.
+Wine isn’t the only thing on the menu in the Swan Valley, though; the region is also known for its chocolate and honey.

-Getting there: To actually tour through the Swan Valley region, take a river cruise and visit multiple spots, it’s best to visit with a guided tour.
+Getting there: To tour the Swan Valley region, take a river cruise, and visit multiple spots, it’s best to book a guided tour.

 4. Margaret River

 Adored by most who pay it a visit, Margaret River is one of the best side trips from Perth.
-Enroute to Margaret River, make sure to stop in at the iconic Busselton Jetty.
-This picturesque wooden pier stretches out 1.8 km and is quite an impressive sight.
-Once you’re there, you have your pick of craft breweries, world class wineries, or both.
+En route to Margaret River, make sure to stop in at the iconic Busselton Jetty.
+This picturesque wooden pier stretches 1.8 km and is quite an impressive sight.
+Once you’re there, you have your pick of craft breweries, world-class wineries, or both.
 If you have to pick, go with the wineries as many are award-winning and also offer up views of vineyards.
 Having done some taste testing, take a stroll through town admiring the boutiques, galleries, and small town charm.
-Over on the coast you’ll find surf and sand, with the seriously long Cape to Cape Track taking you Cape Leeuwin Lighthouse to Cape Naturaliste Lighthouse.
+On the coast, you’ll find surf and sand, with the seriously long Cape to Cape Track taking you from Cape Leeuwin Lighthouse to Cape Naturaliste Lighthouse.